 Enzymes used in detergents are not directly bad for the environment, but have in the past been reported to cause problems for workers in the factories making them.
 The good news is that these problems have been almost entirely eradicated in recent years.

 Some companies such as Ecover have begun to offer a refilling facility, so that the bottles of their ethical laundry detergents do not have to be thrown away when empty.
 The sellers (such as a specialist shops and health food stores) are provided with a supply of the product so that customers can return their bottles to the nearest available outlet and fill them back up.
 As most detergent packaging is not suitable for recycling, this is a significant step in reducing the amount of household waste produced.

-Also available are products that claim to reduce the amount of laundry detergent required, or to remove the need for it altogether.
+Also available are products that claim to reduce the amount of laundry detergent required.
 Some work using enzymes, while others help to soften the water in the washing machine.
 Reception to these innovations has been mixed, with some saying that the products have lower stain-removing power, but they are nevertheless worth researching.

 Ethical Comparison – Laundry Detergents Detailed Rankings Table